Azerbaijan–United Kingdom relations

 Strong foreign relations exist between the Republic of Azerbaijan and the United Kingdom.
 The Embassy of United Kingdom in Baku opened in 1992.
 The Embassy of the Republic of Azerbaijan in London opened in 1994.
-Both countries are members of the Council of Europe, the Organization for Security and Co-operation in Europe.
+Both countries are members of the Council of Europe, and the Organization for Security and Co-operation in Europe.

 History

-Relations between Azerbaijan and the UK have evolved.
-During the late 19th and early 20th centuries (oil boom), Azerbaijan was a part of the Russian Empire.
-In this context, the beginning of the 20th century is marked by 60 million rubles investment of English companies to the oil enterprises in Baku.
-In 1904, Baku satisfied England's 74 percent of requirements for petrol.

 At the beginning of the 20th century, the government of Azerbaijan signed an agreement with the British company "Kosmos".
 Per the agreement, the company organized delivery of Baku oil from Black Sea Port to Europe.

-The history of Azerbaijani–British relations dates back to the British expedition, sent from Baghdad to Baku, to prevent Azerbaijan's valuable oilfields from falling under the control of Germany and the Ottoman Empire.
-Nicknamed the Dunsterforce, it was commanded by General Lionel Dunsterville.
-The Dunsterforce arrived in Baku in August 1918.

 After the Battle of Baku, the Dunsterforce withdrew to Persia in September 1918.
 The Dunsterforce returned to Baku after the Armistice of Mudros ended the conflict with the Ottoman Empire in November 1918.
 The force administered the territory under martial law until 1920, when the Bolshevik advance made it impossible for them to stay.

-During this time, de facto diplomatic relations existed between the Democratic Republic of Azerbaijan and the British Empire through the British High Commissioner in the Caucasus, which located in Tbilisi.
+During this time, de facto diplomatic relations existed between the Democratic Republic of Azerbaijan and the British Empire through the British High Commissioner in the Caucasus, which was located in Tbilisi.

 Diplomatic relations

-The two countries have had official diplomatic relations since March 11, 1992.
-The independence of Azerbaijan was recognized by the United Kingdom on December 31, 1991.
+The two countries have had official diplomatic relations since 11 March 1992.
+The independence of Azerbaijan was recognized by the United Kingdom on 31 December 1991.

 The first official visit of the President of Azerbaijan Heydar Aliyev to the United Kingdom was on February 22–25, 1994.

 The first official visit of Prime Minister Margaret Thatcher to Azerbaijan was in September 1992.

 On July 19–24, 1998, President Heydar Aliyev made his second official visit to the United Kingdom and met with Queen Elizabeth II and Prime Minister Tony Blair.

 The Azerbaijan-United Kingdom Inter-Parliamentary Friendship Group in Azerbaijani Parliament is chaired by Chingiz Asadullayev.
 The Azerbaijan All-Party Parliamentary Group in the UK Parliament is chaired by Christopher Pincher.

 The British Ambassador to Azerbaijan is Fergus Auld.

 The Azerbaijani Ambassador to the United Kingdom is Elin Suleymanov.